 This article describes how to mount and unmount an ISO image on a Linux Operating system to access and list the content of files.

-To mounting an ISO image on Linux (RedHat, CentOS, Fedora or Ubuntu), you must be logged in as “root” user or switch to “sudo” and run the following commands from a terminal to create a mount point.
+To mount an ISO image on RedHat-based or Debian-based Linux distributions, you must be logged in as a “root” user or switch to “sudo” and run the following commands from a terminal to create a mount point.

 # mkdir /mnt/iso OR $ sudo mkdir /mnt/iso

 Once you created a mount point, use the “mount” command to mount an iso file called “Fedora-Server-dvd-x86_64-36-1.5.iso“.

 # mount -t iso9660 -o loop /home/tecmint/Fedora-Server-dvd-x86_64-36-1.5.iso /mnt/iso/ OR $ sudo mount -t iso9660 -o loop /home/tecmint/Fedora-Server-dvd-x86_64-36-1.5.iso /mnt/iso/

 - -t – This argument is used to indicate the given filesystem type.

 - ISO 9660 – It describes the standard and default filesystem structure to be used on CD/DVD ROMs.

 - -o – Options are necessary with a -o argument followed by a separated comma string of options.

 - loop -The loop device is a pseudo-device that is often used for mounting CD/DVD ISO images and makes those files accessible as a block device.